onionpancakes/chassis/README.md

 ## Id and Class Sugar

-Like Hiccup, id and class attributes can be specified along with the tag name using css style `#` and `.` syntax.
+Like Hiccup, id and class attributes can be specified along with the tag name using CSS-style `#` and `.` syntax.

 ```clojure
 (c/html [:div#my-id.my-class "foo"])